libgd/libgd/src/readme.txt

    It is not necessary or desirable for gd to become a kitchen-sink graphics package, but version 1.7.3 incorporates most of the commonly requested features for an 8-bit 2D package.
-Support for truecolor images, JPEG and truecolor PNG is planned for version 2.0.
+Support for truecolor images, including truecolor JPEG and PNG, is planned for version 2.0.

   What if I want to use another programming language?